The key to digital learning

 TNO had previously collaborated with Help a Child, a Netherlands-based NGO working in Africa and India, to develop Build your own Buddy (Bob).
 This is a programme for South Sudanese children aged five to seven years and a parallel programme for parents, aiming to support them to cope with the consequences of psychotrauma.

-Thaki and TNO are building on this programme to create a new app that consists of an animated story, videos and interactive elements following the adventures of a bunny called Nour.
-The app will be added to Thaki devices to help caregivers support young refugees in dealing with stress associated with displacement and difficult living conditions.
+Thaki and TNO built on this programme to create a new app that consists of an animated story, videos and interactive elements following the adventures of a bunny called Nour.
+The app has been added to Thaki devices to help caregivers support young refugees in dealing with stress associated with displacement and difficult living conditions.

 “It’s about helping teachers and parents to identify these feelings and help the children in dealing and coping with these heavy emotions,” Rudayna explained.
 “We’ve developed it for vulnerable children in Lebanon but really it could be applicable for any child dealing with stress in any situation.”